-We know that these can be difficult times for many social housing residents, particularly following spells of self-isolation or social distancing alone.
-Loneliness and isolation can have a negative impact on everyone’s mental health and wellbeing but there are many places where you can obtain support.
+We understand that these can be difficult times for many social housing residents.
+The impacts of rising costs of living, especially on the back of the lockdowns where there were spells of self-isolation or social distancing, can cause distress.
+Worrying about debt, loneliness and isolation can all have a negative impact on everyone’s mental health and wellbeing but there are many places where you can obtain support.

 The Resident Voice Index is an independent project that aims to gather information from social housing residents across the UK.
-Though we aren’t the right place to address individual cases, if you are experiencing these feelings, please see the following guidance and resources which we hope will be of use to you.
+We aren’t the right place to address individual cases, but if you are experiencing these feelings or need some help or advice, please see the following guidance and resources which we hope will be of use to you.

 Resources supporting your wellbeing